 The art of creative play is slipping away.
 Too often kids are looking for rules, guidance, screen time and scheduled activities to fill their days.
 Childhood should overflow with made-up games that are designed (and possibly only understood) by kids themselves.
 Encourage imagination by just giving them time and space to fill.

 Summer and water go together better than Kanye and Kim.
 Be sure to let your kids enjoy some splish-splashing summer fun and you get in there too!
-Jump in a lake, dive in a pool, stomp through a splash pad, use a super soaker, run through a sprinkler (although, I think I read on Facebook that classic summer activity is now considered dangerous).
+Jump in a lake, splash in your backyard kiddie pool, use a super soaker, or run through a sprinkler.
 Enjoy the cool, refreshing joy of getting soaked this summer!

 I know, I know, we are all trying to have more low-sugar, chemical-free, only-eat-what-grows-on-trees kind of diets these days.
-However, its summertime, the sun is beating down and the ice cream truck is playing its jaunty tune through the streets of the city.
-Go on — relax the rules.
+However, its summertime and the sun is beating down, go on — relax the rules.
 Let the kids eat a neon-coloured popsicle, watch an ice cream cone drip down their t-shirts, permit yourself to indulge in an icy margarita.
 The days are hot, let the treats be cold.

 Throw a slew of art supplies on the picnic table and let your kids glitter and paint until their hearts are content.
 Get out some face paint, explore a messy science experiment, play in a puddle, build a creation out of mud.
 The garden hose is great for spraying the kids down and the lawn is there to keep spilling creativity off your carpet.
 Summer is the perfect time to enjoy a good mess.